 Libbey White is a software developer at the Knight Cancer Institute in Portland, OR.
 After working in two neuroscience labs, she earned an MFA in Science & Natural History Filmmaking, and later made software for museum exhibits.
 Currently her work involves visualizing genomic data.

 Thomas Wester works as an independent creative and technical director.
 Over the last 15 years he has blended digital and physical to create meaningful interactive experiences.
 His ever curious, ever inquisitive nature results in a wide and deep knowledge of both the creative and technical process with regards to producing for the interactive medium.
-He has worked with the Royal Shakespeare Company, The National Archives, Library of Congress, Hermès, Coca Cola, Target, MoMA and MFA Boston and exhibited at Tribeca and Sundance.
-Over a period of 12 years he built the technical practice at Second Story, establishing an interdisciplinary, experimental approach that uses technology as incubator for design innovation.
-Second Story is widely recognized as a leader and innovator in interactive design and storytelling.
+He has worked with The Royal Shakespeare Company, The National Archives, Library of Congress, Hermès, Coca Cola, Target, MoMA, MFA Boston and exhibited at Tribeca and Sundance Film Festival.

 Craig Winslow is an experiential designer with a passion for blending the physical and digital.
 After getting a BS in graphic design and 3D art, he fused his skillsets together working on an industrial design team at JDK Design.
 Craig left to work independently and has spent the past several years building his own studio and creating interactive work for clients, and taught design adjunct at Champlain College in Vermont.
 For the past year as Adobe Creative Resident, he's brought to life his most recent project, Light Capsules, reviving dozens of fading ads & local history across the United States, Canada, and UK.
 Most recently, he's working on a new permanent audiovisual installation work at The Neon Museum launching later this year.
 Craig’s work has been featured in FastCo Design, Gizmodo, The Great Discontent, and more.